NmiDev/mvc_pattern/README.md

 # My personal website

-the purpose of this project is to show the skills I developed during my training and during my career path
+The purpose of this project is to show the skills I developed during my training and during my career path

 You can contact me on this adress : missiaen.nicolas@gmail.com